brooklynrail/brooklynrail-platform/content/events/2020/09/jodi-archambault-and-abigail-disney.md

     related_links:
       - url: https://www.youtube.com/watch?v=68H91pkebog
         text: Met Stories l Jodi Archambault l Being Seen
+  - person: abigail-e-disney
+    event_bio: Abigail E. Disney is a filmmaker, philanthropist, activist, and the Emmy-winning director of The Armor of Light.
+As president and CEO of the documentary production company Fork Films, she produced the groundbreaking Pray the Devil Back to Hell and co-created the subsequent PBS series Women, War & Peace.
+She is also the Chair and Co-Founder of Level Forward, a new breed storytelling company focused on systemic change through creative excellence.
+The companies and stories that have most meaning for Abigail are the ones which foster human understanding.
+She has executive produced and supported over 100 projects through Fork Films’ funding program and created the nonprofit Peace is Loud, which uses storytelling to advance social movements, focusing on women’s rights and gender justice.
 poets:
   - person: pamela-sneed
 date: 2020-09-10 13:00:00 -0500